 The trick here is to give yourself permission to LET GO.
 Literally, dance like no one is watching!

-PS: Try even turning off the lights or dimming them out for a different experience.
+PS: Try even turning out the lights or dim them out for a different experience.

 9. Relax… Practice Yoga & Meditation

 If feelings of stress and anxiety are leaving you feeling drained and overwhelmed, yoga and meditation may be just the thing.
 Practicing yoga and doing daily meditations can promote a mental state of calm and peace and help you focus your attention.